South Carolina Misdemeanor Crimes by Class and Sentences

 How Misdemeanor Sentencing Works in South Carolina

 Misdemeanor probation.
-A judge may hold off on imposing or executing a sentence and instead place the defendant on probation.
-Suspending "imposition" of a sentence means the judge doesn't announce the sentence upon conviction.
-Suspending "execution" of a sentence means the judge announced the sentence but held off on sending the person to jail.
-Both of these options require a defendant to abide by probation terms, such as checking in with a supervising officer, attending treatment, maintaining employment, or remaining law abiding.
+A judge may hold off on sending a defendant to jail and instead place the defendant on probation.
+To remain in the community, a defendant must abide by probation terms, such as checking in with a supervising officer, attending treatment, maintaining employment, and remaining law abiding.

 Alternative court programs.
 Many courts offer court-supervised drug, mental health, or veteran's treatment courts.
 These specialty or alternative courts typically require an eligible defendant to admit guilt and comply with a treatment plan outlined by a multi-disciplinary team.
 This team usually consists of the judge, solicitor, defense counsel, probation, social services, and a treatment specialist.
 A defendant might be required to seek treatment and make periodic appearances before the judge, meet with a probation supervisor, and complete other requirements.